isralduke/thatbook/28-hosea.md

 > but in the morning it bursts into a flaming fire.
 > <a name="7:7">7:7</a> All of them are blazing like an oven;
 > they devour their rulers.
-> All of their kings fall—
+> All of their kings fall —
 > and none of them call on me!

 ### Israel Lacks Discernment and Refuses to Repent